 Volunteering as a Street Chaplain

 Cairns Street Chaplains is a Christian based organisation working on the streets providing care and compassion to persons who are alcohol and drug intoxicated and other vulnerable people.
+Our Street Chaplain Volunteers have an incredible heart to serve our community.

 Street Chaplains have the following characteristics.
 They are: